What is the size of the hotel Queen pillow and the hotel King Pillow?

 Why 100% cotton casing?
 The pure cotton casing will allow the topper to breathe, ensuring the insulation and fluffiness of the topper.

 How do I care for my feather products?
-Here are the manufacturers cleaning instructions; All products are fully machine washable, we recommend Commercial Washing machines as most household machines are too small to wash and spin large bedding.
+Here are the manufacturers cleaning instructions; We reccomend that you air your Feather and Down product on a regular basis.
+Do NOT place them in direct sunlight.
+All products are fully machine washable, we recommend Commercial Washing machines as most household machines are too small to wash and spin large bedding.
 We recommend following the washing instructions on the labels of products which will state that the preferred washing option is to wash in cool or warm water using a soft detergent such as a wool detergent.
 If possible use a front loading machine for the obvious benefits of not tearing the quilts or pillows apart with the agitating motion of a top fill machine.

 Proper rinsing is a key to ensuring the feather and down relofts properly.
 All products must be dried thoroughly in a dryer.
 It is recommended to use the dryer on a warm not hot setting to avoid scorching the casing.
 A Single quilt should be dried for up to two hours and a queen for four hours taking them out after every hour to shake them before putting them back.
 This will break up any clumping of Feather/Down inside the quilt.
 Alternatively some people add a tennis ball to the mix in the dryer to achieve this end whilst tumbling.
 All Feather Down products can be dry-cleaned safely but it is NOT recommended.
 If a Duvet or pillow has a small spot it is recommended that you use a soft soap and warm water to spot clean the product.
 Do NOT bleach Regular airing and lofting, where possible, will provide the best possible care for the products.